hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 The default builder responses are scripted, so this demonstrates the edit-run-accept protocol, not a model discovering a repair.
-The same runner has a live mode for a provider-backed trial, but one live run would still not prove general autonomous improvement.
+The same runner also has a live mode.
+In a live trial, `gpt-5.6-sol` read the failed result, edited the copied cartridge, and passed the visible case but failed two holdouts.
+The host wrote those failures back as feedback.
+Two more live iterations repaired the hook, and the final candidate passed all seven cases while changing only the two hook files.
+The cartridge's eval files stayed byte-identical to the baseline.

+This is evidence that a live model can discover and improve a cartridge when the host owns the evals and feeds failures back to the builder.
+It is one task, one model, and one bounded experiment, not a general result about autonomous improvement.
+The evaluator still runs in the same process and is not a hostile- code sandbox.

 There are two different jobs here.
 The **task loop** uses tools to handle a request.
 The **development loop** edits and tests the agent that will